ntlinh16/cloudal/examples/provision/README.md

 python provision_g5k.py --system_config_file cloudal/examples/provisioning_config_files/provisioning_config_g5k.yaml -k
 ```

 This `provision_g5k.py` script makes a reservation with the description in the provision config file: 3 nodes on cluster *ecotype*, 1 node on *dahu* and 2 nodes on *paravance* in 1 hour.
 These nodes are deployed with the `debian10-x64-big` environment.
-You can see all the supported OS environments from Grid5000 [here](https://www.grid5000.fr/w/Getting_Started#Deploying_nodes_with_Kadeploy).
+You can see all the supported OS environments from Grid5000 [here](https://www.grid5000.fr/w/Advanced_Kadeploy#Search_and_deploy_an_existing_environment).

-These provisioned nodes are kept alive after this script is terminated with `-k` option.
-You can connect to these nodes and install or set up your applications manually or you just need to give these nodes to _cloudal_ and it will configure them as your wish (see Example 2).
+These reserved nodes are kept alive after this script is terminated with `-k` option.
+You can connect to these nodes and install or set up your applications manually or you just need to give these nodes to _cloudal_ and it will configure them as your wish (see [examples in the Configuration](https://github.com/ntlinh16/cloudal/tree/master/examples/configuration)).

 Remember to delete the reservation to release the resources after finishing your testing.

-## Example 2: Creating a Kubernetes cluster on G5K
+## Example 2: Provisioning a Kubernetes cluster on Grid5000 (G5K)

-In this example, we provision some nodes on Grid5000 system and then create a Kubernetes cluster from that nodes.
+You cannot provision a Kubernetes cluster directly from Grid5000.
+In this example, we help you do that.
+We first provision some nodes on Grid5000 system and then create a Kubernetes cluster from these nodes using kubeadm.

-First, edit the provision config file in `cloudal/examples/provision/provisioning_config_g5k.yaml` with your infrastructure requirements.
+First, you should edit the provisioning config file at `cloudal/examples/provision/provisioning_config_g5k.yaml` with your infrastructure requirements.

-Then, run the following command to create a Kubernetes:
+Then, run the following command:
 ```
 cd cloudal/examples/provision/
 python provision_g5k_k8s.py --system_config_file cloudal/examples/provisioning_config_files/provisioning_config_g5k.yaml -k
 ```
+s

-This `provision_g5k.py` script makes a reservation with the description in the provision config file: 3 nodes on cluster *ecotype*, 1 node on *dahu* and 2 nodes on *paravance* in 1 hour.
+The `provision_g5k.py` script makes a reservation with the clusters described in _provisioning_config_g5k.yaml_ file: 3 nodes on cluster *ecotype*, 1 node on *dahu* and 2 nodes on *paravance* in 1 hour.
 These nodes are deployed with the `debian10-x64-big` environment.
 You can see all the supported OS environments from Grid5000 [here](https://www.grid5000.fr/w/Getting_Started#Deploying_nodes_with_Kadeploy).
-After that, we install and setup kubernetes on these nodes to create a Kubernetes cluster
+After that, we install kubelet, kubeadm, kubectl and then perform some setups on these nodes to create a Kubernetes cluster.

 This cluster are kept alive after this script is terminated with `-k` option.
 Remember to delete the reservation to release the resources after finishing your testing.

-## Example 3: Provisioning some hosts on GCP
+## Example 3: Provisioning some hosts on Google Cloud Platform (GCP)
 In this example, we provision some hosts on GCP.

 First, edit the parameters in the provisioning config file `provisioning_config_gcp.yaml` with your authentication information and your infrastructure requirements.